naderjlyr/movies-app/README.md

 ## Data

-- [x] The Data is being fetched as requested from themoviedb api.
+- [x] The Data is being fetched from themoviedb api.

-## Functionality (All the main functionalities are covered)
+## Functionality

 - [x] A search field and like a table for showing the result.
 - [x] It should also have functionality for setting movies as your favourites, maybe with a star symbol in the table.